junxit/us-congress-bills-113/metadata.md

 - 2014-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5373)
 - 2014-06-17 — The title of the measure was amended.
 Agreed to without objection.
 - 2014-06-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-11-12 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2014-11-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2014-11-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2014-11-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 587.